Encapsulation in PHP

 Real World Example of Encapsulation in PHP

-This is exactly how encapsulation works in PHP.
+This is equivalent to how encapsulation works in PHP.

 Getter and Setter Methods